Parra homers against former team, Nationals top Giants 4-1

 BUMPED

-Nationals manager Dave Martinez bumped right-hander Erick Fedde from Sunday’s start against the surging New York Mets.
+Martinez bumped right-hander Erick Fedde from Sunday’s start against the surging New York Mets.
 The Nationals will instead go with right-hander Aníbal Sánchez, who’ll pitch on regular rest with Thursday’s off day.
 Fedde is scheduled to start Monday’s series opener against Cincinnati.

 TRAINER’S ROOM

 Nationals: RHP Max Scherzer (mild strain in upper back) was scheduled to throw on Wednesday but Martinez said the Nationals will be cautious moving forward.
 The three-time Cy Young award will miss at least one more start.
 “We’re going to make sure that he’s 100 percent coming back,” Martinez said.
-“We don’t want this to be an ongoing issue for him.” .
-Martinez said he’s encouraged with the progress of RHP Austin Voth (right biceps tendinitis), who told him he felt good after throwing a recent bullpen. .
-3B Anthony Rendon left the game with a sore toe in the sixth after being struck by a pitch from Andrew Suarez on his right foot in the fourth.
+“We don’t want this to be an ongoing issue for him.” … Martinez said he’s encouraged with the progress of RHP Austin Voth (right biceps tendinitis), who told him he felt good after throwing a recent bullpen. … 3B Anthony Rendon left the game with a sore toe in the sixth after being struck by a pitch from Andrew Suarez on his right foot in the fourth.
+Martinez said the injury isn’t serious.

-Giants: OF Alex Dickerson (right oblique strain) hasn’t started hitting yet and his return is likely a few days further than expected, manager Bruce Bochy said.
+Giants: OF Alex Dickerson (right oblique strain) hasn’t started hitting yet and his return is likely a few days further than expected Bochy said.
 Dickerson is eligible to return Aug.
-11. .
-2B Joe Panik was placed on unconditional release waivers a day after he was designated for assignment. .
-RF Steven Duggar left the game in the fifth after making a diving catch in the gap robbing Juan Soto of extra bases the previous inning.
+11. … 2B Joe Panik was placed on unconditional release waivers a day after he was designated for assignment. … RF Steven Duggar left the game in the fifth with a left shoulder sprain after making a diving catch in the gap robbing Juan Soto of extra bases the previous inning.
+He will undergo an MRI, Bochy said.

 UP NEXT